 NOTE: Full disclosure on the character questions is imperative to fingerprint/background check clearance, success in a teacher preparation program, and ultimate eligibility for a teaching license.
 Providing false information on a background check may result in consequences regarding academic dishonesty, as well as possible denial of student teaching clearance and a teaching license.
 If you answer "yes" on any of the character questions on the PA-1 fingerprint packet, please refer to theTSPC Instructions for Answering Character Questions page for instructions on submitting the required supporting documentation.

-Please contact Summer Lowery at firstname.lastname@example.org or 541-737-4661 if you have questions about the fingerprinting or background check processes.
+Please contact Summer Lowery by email or at 541-737-4661 if you have questions about the fingerprinting or background check processes.

 If you are in the ESOL or ESOL/Bilingual Endorsement Program and plan to complete your internship during the upcoming year, please complete the Internship Placement Request form and submit it to Stacey Lee, ESOL Coordinator.
 See the ESOL Program Handbook for more information about internship requirements.